aaron1729/sleep-stories/README.md

 # openai-sandbox

-as of initialization this has a .env file with a line like

-OPENAI_API_KEY=asd123
+## virtual environment

+make sure the `openai-env` virtual environment is loaded and running. to load, on the command line in the root of the repo do `python -m venv openai-env`; to run, on the command line (in macOS) do `source openai-env/bin/activate`.

+## API key

-but actually i saved the key in the virtual environment's environmental variables, by putting a line like
+as of initialization, this has a `.env` file with a line like `OPENAI_API_KEY=asd123`. however, i actually saved the key in the virtual environment's environmental variables, by putting a line like `export OPENAI_API_KEY='asd123'` at the end of the file `openai-env/bin/activate`.

-export OPENAI_API_KEY='asd123'

-at the end of the file openai-env/bin/activate .